This piece is part of our Guide To Gains series where we cover the top six foods that boost testosterone.

 More research is still being done to understand just how great of an impact garlic has on testosterone.
 A 2015 study showed that rats who ingested fresh garlic cloves showed higher levels of natural testosterone secretion.

 Like oysters, garlic is more potent when it’s uncooked.
-The powerful properties of allicin are strongest at about 10 to 15 minutes after the chemical reaction that occurs when you cut into it or crush it.
+The powerful properties of allicin are strongest early on.
+They peak at about 10 to 15 minutes after the chemical reaction that occurs when you cut into it or crush it.
 So instead of cooking garlic, which will remove its testosterone-aiding punch, consider cutting it up, letting it sit and then eating it raw.

 Tip: How much garlic?
 The University of Maryland Medical Center recommends 2 to 4 cloves of raw, freshly minced garlic per day.20